websanco/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 </lfr-editable>
 ```

-You can edit the link text, target URL, and basic link styling---primary button, secondary button, link.
+You can edit the type of link, target URL, and link mapping from the Content Page editor sidebar.

 ![You have several options for defining a link's appearance and behavior.](./fragment-specific-tags-reference/images/03.png)